kobimiz/flightgear-extension/README.md

 - Graphs of all features given in the input file.
 - Correlation between all features.
 - Linear regression between correlated features.
+- Find anomalies in a flight using a custom anomaly dedtector.

 # HOW TO USE
 When you open the application, you need to go to settings and set the